rhyslwells/Data-Archive/content/uncleaned/Transfer Learning.md

 - **Cross-Domain Transfer Learning:** This involves transferring knowledge between domains with different input distributions but the same task.
 For example, a sentiment analysis model trained on customer reviews of books could be adapted to analyse reviews of electronic products.

-- **[[Concept Drift]]:** This is a form of transfer learning where the data distribution changes gradually over time.
+- **[[Performance drift]]:** This is a form of transfer learning where the data distribution changes gradually over time.
 The model needs to adapt to these changes to maintain good performance.

 - **One-Shot and Zero-Shot Learning:** These are extreme forms of transfer learning where very few (one-shot) or no (zero-shot) labelled examples are available in the target domain.
 The model relies heavily on the learned representations from the source domain to generalise to the new task.